neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 isDraft: true
 ---

-Neon's logical replication feature, which is currently in **Beta**, allows for replication of data to external subscribers.
-With Airbyte, you can define a Neon database as a replication source and replicate data to any of numerous destinations supported by Airbyte.
+Neon's logical replication feature allows for replication of data to external subscribers.
+With Airbyte, you can define a Neon database as a replication source and stream data to any of the 30+ destinations supported by Airbyte.

 ## Enable logical replication in Neon

 <Admonition type="important">
-Enabling logical replication in Neon permanently modifies the PostgreSQL `wal_level` configuration parameter, changing it from `replica` to `logical` for all compute endpoints in your Neon project, which means it's enabled for al branches and databases.
-This change increases the amount of data written to the WAL (Write-Ahead Logging), which will increase your storage consumption.
-It's important to note that once the `wal_level` setting is changed to `logical`, it cannot be reverted.
+Enabling logical replication in Neon permanently changes the PostgreSQL `wal_level` configuration parameter setting from `replica` to `logical` for all databases in your Neon project.
+This change increases the amount of data written to the WAL (Write-Ahead Logging), which adds to your storage consumption.
+Once the `wal_level` setting is changed to `logical`, it cannot be reverted.
 </Admonition>

-To enable logical replication for your Neon project:
+To enable logical replication:

 1. Select your project in the Neon console.
 2. On the Neon **Dashboard**, select **Settings**.